• Skip to primary navigation

 In a medium bowl, sift or whisk together 2½ cups of all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda, 1 teaspoon ground cinnamon, ⅛ teaspoon ground ginger, and a pinch of nutmeg.
 Set aside for now.

-In a large bowl, whisk together 1 cup of brown sugar with ⅔ cup sunflower or vegetable oil.
+In a large bowl, whisk together 1 cup of brown sugar with ⅔ cup of sunflower or vegetable oil.

-To this, add 1 lightly beaten egg, 1 cup of buttermilk and 1 teaspoon of almond extract.
+To this, add 1 lightly beaten egg, 1 cup of buttermilk, and 1 teaspoon of almond extract.
 Whisk to combine properly together.

 Add the dry ingredients to the wet ingredients and combine them with a wooden or rubber spoon.
 Do not overmix.
 Add the diced peaches to the cake batter and combine gently together.